omyllymaki/bank-transaction-analyzer/README.md

 # Account Analyzer

-Account Analyzer provides analysis and visualization of Nordea internet bank data.
+Account Analyzer provides analysis and visualization of bank data.

+By default the analyzer works with Nordea internet bank data but can be customized to other data too.

 ## Before usage